 TUTOR, RESEARCHER, PUBLIC SERVANT.

-A passionate supporter of the arts, Jordan has served the Charlton Cultural Council since 2011.
-Initially the grant coordinator and social media director, she became chair in 2013 and served until assuming an ex officio position in 2016.
+A passionate supporter of the arts and education, Jordan has served the Charlton Cultural Council since 2011, acting as the grant coordinator, social media director, and chairwoman.
 During her time aboard the council, she sought to promote a sustainable interest in the arts and culture, oversaw the first of many annual grant award galas, and acted as the face of the council in all town affairs.
 Jordan is also deeply involved in the Dudley-Charlton Regional School District, being the recording secretary for the Dudley-Charlton Education Foundation, and has given multiple talks to student groups.

 In 2013, Jordan worked alongside other Republicans in the town to reorganize the Charlton Republican Town Committee.
-She serves the Committee as the recording secretary as well as the republican member of the local Registrar of Voters, a post which she still holds.
+She served the Committee as the recording secretary as well as the republican member of the local Registrar of Voters, a post which she still holds.
 She stood as a candidate for delegate to the 2016 Republican National Convention and served as a delegate to the 2014 State Convention.